 The mansion-house of Minto is placed on the opposite bank, which extends out into an angular point, which is formed by the junction of two rivulets at the foot of the steep bank.

 (Source Caledonia a historical and topographical account of northern Britain by George Chalmers 1887)

 The church at Minto designed by William Playfair dates from 1880 with the interior recast in 1934.
 The Elliots enjoyed a private gallery in the church.
 The original church organ was presented by the Countess of Minto in 1880.

 Estate workers welcome for 5th Earl Minto and his bride, on the occasion of their first visit to Minto House after their marriage in Montreal, 19 January 1921.

 A view of the derelict Minto House just prior its eventual destruction in 1992

 Lodge Houses at Minto

 Lodges North, East and West of the original Village were built and rebuilt over the centuries.
-The current West Lodge with its intricate woodwork dates from the late 19th Century
+Sitting at the entrance to the village, West Lodge with its intricate woodwork dates from the late 19th Century